overviewer/Minecraft-Overviewer/README.rst

 need anything else.

 You can throw these files up to a web server to let others view your map.
-You do not need a Google Maps API key (as was the case with older versions of the API), so just copying the directory to your web server should suffice.
+You do *not* need a Google Maps API key (as was the case with older versions of the API), so just copying the directory to your web server should suffice.

-Tip: Since Minecraft worlds rarely produce perfectly square worlds, there will be blank and non-existent tiles around the borders of your world.
-The Google Maps API has no way of knowing this until it requests them and the web server returns a 404 Not Found.
-If this doesn't bother you, then fine, stop reading.
-Otherwise: you can avoid a lot of 404s to your logs by configuring your web server to redirect all 404 requests in that directory to a single 1px "blank.png".
-This may or may not save on bandwidth, but it will probably save on log noise.

 Bugs
 ====